-Concessional contributions are generally included in the Fund's assessable income and may be subject to tax at the rate of 15% in the Fund's hands.
-However where the member's personal adjusted taxable income exceeds \$300,000 (\$250,000 from 1 July 2017), the ATO will issue a Division 293 assessment to the member assessing their concessional contributions to an additional 15% of tax.
+Concessional contributions are generally included in the fund's assessable income and may be subject to tax at the rate of 15% in the fund's hands.
+However, where the member's personal adjusted taxable income exceeds \$250,000, the ATO will issue an assessment to the member assessing their concessional contributions to an additional 15% of tax.